General information about picloram and its health effects

 Treatment options are available to remove picloram from well water.
 The one most commonly used is called granular activated carbon filtration.
 We recommend either central treatment or a point-of-entry treatment in a private residence.
 Costs may be reduced with a point-of-use device (e.g., kitchen sink filter).

-Treatment equipment must be carefully maintained in order to work properly and may not be effective if picloram levels are very high.
+Treatment equipment must be carefully maintained in order to work properly and might not be effective if picloram levels are very high.
 It is recommended that treated water be tested at least once a year.
 Untreated water should be tested at least every 3 years.

 Check to be sure that any treatment system to be used is certified by a recognized, third-party testing organization that meets strict testing procedures established by the American National Standards Institute (ANSI) and National Sanitation Foundation (NSF) International.